July 1914: Countdown to War

 While there was an element of tragedy in the outcome, it is not really true that, as many popular historians have told us, “no one wanted the war.”
 The outbreak of war in 1914 was no accident of fate.
 Individual statesmen, pursuing real objectives, conjured up the conflict – in some cases by conscious intention.
 While some sought honorably to defuse tensions, others all but oozed with malice as they rigged the decks for war.
 Showing the fearless judgment for which he is known, Sean McMeekin names names in July 1914, making clear as never before who was responsible for the catastrophe.

 Sean McMeekin was born in Idaho, raised in Rochester NY, and educated at Stanford and UC Berkeley.
 He has been fascinated by modern history ever since playing Winston Churchill in a school reenactment of the Yalta Conference at age 15, and Joseph McCarthy in an even more outlandish reenactment of the Army-McCarthy hearings at age 17, which involved camcorders and double agents in the Russian Club.
-He pursued this interest into several dozen European and American archives, as far east as Moscow, before settling down to teach at Koç University in Turkey, where the weather is bet...
+He pursued this interest into various American and European battlefields, libraries, and archives, venturing as far east as Russia, before settling down to teach for some years in Turkey, wh...

 Book Reviews